How to Start a Club in High School

 Value the few.
 Not every club has to be huge to be meaningful.
 While your school may require a threshold membership number for official status, if you are passionate about what you are doing, don’t let small numbers deter you.
 When thinking about how to start a club in high school, remember that it’s okay to start small.
 Your determination makes the effort worthwhile.

 Consider your options.
 When considering how to start a club in high school, thinking through the logistics is an important step.
 An after school or lunchtime club on school grounds is the obvious choice, but it may not be the only one.
 Public libraries, local universities, recreation departments, places of worship, even your own home— these are all possibilities.
 Each option comes with its own benefits and drawbacks.
 If your first choice space has insurmountable barriers, investigate a new location!

 Use technology.
 Social media clubs are another way to connect like-minded peers.
 Consistency and tangible results will be super important if your club is virtual, so build a framework and track activity.

 Write a proposal.
 Put your ideas in writing.
 Draft a one page summary of what you hope to accomplish with your club, where and when you plan to meet, and a list of any potential-members who have expressed interest.

 Find a mentor.
 Even if your club will not be required to have an adult advisor, I recommend that you get one.
 An adult sponsor can be useful in many practical ways and may be able to write a great college letter of recommendation later.
 Teachers, coaches, community leaders or family members are all good choices.
 If you live near a university you may be able to connect with college students who share your interest and are willing to sponsor you.
-Especially when thinking through the details of how to start a club, having an experienced mentor is key.
+Especially when thinking through the details of how to start a club in high school, having an experienced mentor is key.

 Learn the rules.
 If your club will be affiliated with your school and meet on school grounds, you will need to follow school policy.
 Talk with school leaders and make sure that you meticulously fulfill their requirements.